Jaspersoft/jrs-rest-java-client/README.md

 String edition = result.getEntity();
 ```
 ###Internalization
-Use bundles service to get bundles of properties for internalization for particular or default user’s locale as JSON.
-To get all bundles for particular locale use the code below:
+Use bundles service to get bundles of internalization properties for particular or default user’s locale as JSON.
+To get all bundles for particular locale(foe example, "de") use the code below:
 ```java
 final JSONObject bundles = session
         .bundlesService()